 Scaling model size.
 In this experiment, we investigate whether XTRA benefits from larger model sizes.
 Since dynamics network g and prediction network f are used in MCTS search, increasing the parameter counts for these two networks would increase inference/training time complexity significantly.
-However, increasing the size of the representation network h has a relatively small impact on overall inference/training time (see Figure 3 for reference).
-We compare the performance of our method and EfficientZero trained from scratch with each of our two model sizes, the original EfficientZero architecture and a larger variant (denoted EfficientZero-L); results are shown in Figure
+However, increasing the size of the representation network f has a relatively small impact on overall inference/training time (see Figure 3 for reference).
+We compare the performance of our method and EfficientZero trained from scratch with each of our two model sizes, the original EfficientZero architecture and a larger variant (denoted EfficientZero-L); results are shown in Figure 6 f comparison, the figure is slightly better than the smaller model size.
+In comparison, EfficientZero-L, performs significantly worse than the smaller variant of EfficientZero.